-- Your locality (for local tax refunds).
+- By contacting your locality (for local tax refunds).

 - State and Local Income Tax Refunds, Credits and Offsets Reported on Form 1099-G